lamnhan066/isolate_manager/README.md

   - `--out <path>` (or `-o <path>`): Outputted folder.
   - `--obfuscate <level>`: The obfuscated level of JS (0 to 4).
 Default is set to `4`.
   - `--debug`: Keeps the temp files for debugging.
+  - If you want to add options or flags to the Dart to Js Compiler, you can add a `--` flag before adding those options and flags.
+Please note that all the arguments after the `--` flag will be passed directly into the Dart to Js Compiler.
+For instance:

+    ```shell
+    dart run isolate_manager:generate --single -i test -out test -- -Dkey1=value1 -Dkey2=value2
+    ```

 - All above examples use `top-level` functions so the `workerName` will be the same as the function name.
 If you use `static` functions, you have to add the class name like `ClassName.functionName` to the `workerName` parameter.
 For instance: